fredguth/fastai_playground/README.md

 # fastai_playground
-Notebooks of experiences with the fastai library
+Notebooks of experiences with the fastai library.